 Renamed RMM Tools

 Legitimate remote management and monitoring (RMM) tools are renamed or masqueraded to appear as trusted applications (tax documents, invoices, IT support tools) and delivered via browser download.
 Once executed, the RMM establishes persistent command-and-control to attacker infrastructure while appearing to be a signed, legitimate binary.
 Because the binary is legitimately signed by the vendor, many security tools will not flag it.
-The chokepoint is the browser download, file masquerading, user execution, and outbound connection to RMM infrastructure — all of which are required regardless of which RMM tool is used.
+The chokepoint is the browser download, file masquerading, user execution, and outbound connection to RMM infrastructure.
+All of which are required regardless of which RMM tool is used.

 - User account can execute binaries from browser download paths (Downloads, Temp, AppData)

-- RMM binary carries a valid vendor code-signing certificate — hash-based detection does not fire
+- RMM binary carries a valid vendor code-signing certificate; hash-based detection does not fire

 - Sysmon Event ID 11 (File Creation)